As part of our monthly payroll provision we provide pension services through the government pension scheme NEST.

 Who can join a scheme

-Entitled worker – is aged 16 and 74, has earnings at or below the national insurance lower limit (for 2017/18 £490 per month or lower).
+Entitled worker – is aged 16 and 75, has earnings at or below the lower level of qualifying earnings.
 An entitled worker is allowed to join their employer’s pension scheme if they wish, but their employer is not obliged to make contributions.

 Non-eligible workers are entitled to join their employer’s pension scheme if they wish to but are not entitled to receive pension contributions to their scheme made by their employer.